According to Newton's Law of Gravity, which of the following obje... | Study Prep in Pearson+

 Struggling with Physics?Join thousands of students who trust us to help them ace their exams!Watch the first video

-According to Newton's Law of Gravity, which of the following objects would produce the strongest gravitational field at its surface?
+According to Newton's Law of Gravity, which of the following objects would exert the strongest gravitational pull on another object at a fixed distance ()?
+The gravitational force is given by .

 Watch next